longton95/phoenix/README.md

 An Epic for the project can be found on the [Axway JIRA](https://techweb.axway.com/jira/browse/QE-4017).

 ## Roadmap
+- [x] Add MacOS Support
-- [x] Create example tests for the MacOS platform
+- [x] Create example test for the MacOS platform
-- [x] Create method of simultaneously testing a desktop app and a mobile app
+- [x] Create method of simultaneously testing MacOS and iOS
+- [ ] Create method of simultaneously testing MacOS and Android
 - [x] Add Windows Support
-- [ ] Create example tests for the Windows platform
+- [x] Create example test for the Windows platform
+- [ ] Create method of simultaneously testing Windows and Windows Mobile
-- [ ] Add emulator helper functions for Windows
+- [ ] Create method of simultaneously testing Windows and Android
 - [ ] Re-integrate Zephyr API usage to push results to JIRA

 ## Discussion Points